Portfolio Requirements

 What is the College of Art and Design Looking For?

-The craftsmanship in a work of art is as important as the ideas presented.
+The ideas you present are just as important as the work itself.
 You can demonstrate creativity through innovative ideas and content, interesting composition and proficient use of materials.

 *Acceptance of your portfolio does not guarantee acceptance to the university.